30 Apr The Kettlebell Swing for Rapid Fat Loss

 For your understanding, the Russian swing projects the kettlebell horizontally to approximately shoulder level.

-This is all that’s needed for a high level of cardiovascular conditioning and elevated metabolism for fat burning benefits.
+This “can be” all that’s needed for a high level of cardiovascular conditioning and elevated metabolism for fat burning benefits.

-The two handed (or one handed) kettlebell swing is called “a fat burning athlete builder” by Dan John, which may very well be the best description of the exercise I’ve ever heard.
+The two-handed (or one-handed) kettlebell swing has been called “a fat-burning athlete builder” by Dan John, which may very well be the best description of the exercise I’ve ever heard.

-My experience has demonstrated over and over again how powerful the kettlebell swing is for fat loss.
+My experience has demonstrated over and over again how powerful and effective the kettlebell swing is for fat loss.